musicman3569/dotnet-object-url-encoder/README.md

 # .NET Object URL Encoder

 Currently, .NET lacks a single function for encoding complex objects to a URL-encoded query string.
+This can become very cumbersome having to recursively iterate objects one field at a time, encoding the property and the value, and finally concatenating the result with the correct separator tokens.

 This library provides methods for passing in an Object of any type and utilizing JSON encoding attributes to produce the equivaline URL-encoded string:

 For example, the following .NET object (represented here by JSON for readability):